zoharsan/snowtire/README.md

 # Introduction

-This docker image aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including r, sci-py, tensorflow, pyspark among others as well as a Jupyter notebook to experiment the various Snowflake connectors available:
+Snowtire is a docker image aims to provide Snowflake users with a turn key docker environment already set-up with Snowflake drivers of the version of your choice with a comprehensive data science environment including Jupyter Notebooks, Python, Spark, R to experiment the various Snowflake connectors available:

 - ODBC
 - JDBC